 The 2021 affordable naloxone shortage was a pressurized chapter of all the same things harm reductionists were going through already.
 Unfunded collectives mailing expired naloxone back and forth to each other in a panic, while overfunded cops stockpiled Narcan and left it in storage.
-Syringe programs crowdfunding to buy paltry quantities of naloxone at retail price, while the government touted a harm reduction grant that most harm reduction programs couldn’t apply for.
+Syringe programs crowdfunding to buy paltry quantities at retail price, while the government touted a harm reduction grant that most harm reduction programs couldn’t apply for.
 Doe-Simkins and Wheeler putting shipping charges on credit cards while Emergent BioSolutions—which made millions off the Pfizer shortage—laughed at them when they asked for donations.
-Since 2020, the global naloxone nasal spray market has ballooned from $285 million to $432 million.
+Since the onset of the pandemic, the global naloxone nasal spray market has ballooned from $285 million to $432 million.

 Remedy Alliance, which it bears repeating is just three people, expects to distribute more than 2 million doses of naloxone in the next year.
 At least 100,000 people will likely die of overdose during that time; it could be twice that number if not for community distribution, and a fraction of it if naloxone were liberated for good.